mrbarbitoff/ptv_project_bi/README.md

 ## LoFfeR usage

+**DISCLAIMER** THe tool is under active development.
+Please refer to bioRxiv for updates.

 To run LoFfeR, a tool to predict low-confidence pLoF variants in the VCF file, you will need R v.3.6+ with the randomForest package and Python 3.6+ with pandas, numpy packages installed.

 ### Installation